WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

 **Teaching Tips**:

-- Modify slide as needed to suit your preferences for material sharing.
+- Modify the slide as needed to suit your preferences for material sharing.
 - If you're using Heroku, you can set up a landing page with links to materials that you will share out.

 </aside>